bkkaggle/blog/_pages/uses.md

 ### Apps

-So far, I'm sticking with chrome for browsing the web, vscode as my main editor, and [iterm2](https://iterm2.com/) as my preferred terminal emulator.
-I use the [pocket](https://getpocket.com/) extension on my laptop and phone to save any interesting articles to read through later, and [feedly](https://feedly.com/) for keeping up the RSS feeds of blogs that I like to follow.
+At the moment, I'm using Firefox as my primary web browser, vscode as my main editor, and [iterm2](https://iterm2.com/) as my preferred terminal emulator.
+I use the [pocket](https://getpocket.com/) app on my laptop and phone to save any interesting articles to read through later, and [feedly](https://feedly.com/) for keeping up the RSS feeds of blogs that I like to follow.
 I mostly use discord to keep in touch with friends, figma to mockup designs and make memes, and I have the procreate app, even though I haven't used it much recently.

 ### Vscode